David-Peede/MUC19/README.md

 - `analyses_nbs`
 - `figure_nbs`
+- `meta_data`

 ### Notes

-As this code is associated with a manuscript that is currently going through the peer-review process and due to the fact that GitHub only stores up to 100 Mb per repository some directories are compressed using `.tar.gz` or `.zip`.
-To extract the files those directories you will need to run either `tar -xf target_directory.tar.gz` or `unzip target_directory.zip`.
-Once the associated manuscript has been peer-reviewed all output files will be uploaded to the appropriate locations.
+This repository contains all code, meta information, and final results.
+Key datasets of interest have been uploaded to Zenodo (see `./ZENODO_README.md`).
+All of the intermediary data used to generate the final set of results in `./analyses_nbs/dataframes` have been uploaded to DRYAD (see `./DRYAD_README.md`).
+As this code is associated with a manuscript that is currently going through the peer-review process, and due to the fact that GitHub only stores up to 100Mb per repository, some directories are compressed using `.tar.gz` or `.zip`.
+To extract the files from those directories, you will need to run either `tar -xf target_directory.tar.gz` or `unzip target_directory.zip`.